vc1492a/dateCleanse.py/readme.md

 ## How-To

-If you are using R, export the column from your data frame or your vector of dates as follows:
+If you are using R, export the column from your datas frame or your vectors of dates as follows, into the same directory:

 ```r
 write.csv(dates, "name_of_file.csv", row.names=FALSE, quote=FALSE)